kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

    uses the CSR pattern where user must wait for controller processing.

 2. **One-time calculation**: Each request is processed once.
-Once `status` is set the entire object (metadata included) becomes immutable.
+Once `status` is set it becomes immutable; metadata (labels, annotations) follows the standard object-meta update rules.
 To get updated data, delete and recreate the request.

 3. **Automatic TTL cleanup**: Completed or failed requests are deleted by the controller 1 hour after their `Complete`/`Failed` condition is set.